 - Needle-Nose Pliers/Wire Cutters

-- Lia Griffith Extra-Fine Metallic Crepe Paper – Gold, Copper
+- Lia Griffith Extra-Fine Metallic Crepe Paper – Gold and Copper

 - 12mm Cotton Spun Paper Balls